What Are Work From Home Scams?

 Precautions to Take

 Protect yourself from work from home scams by learning as much as you can about home-based work.
-Reach out to your network of friends, family, and colleagues to gauge their knowledge of companies that offer legit remote work.
+Reach out to your network of friends, family, and colleagues to gauge their knowledge of companies that offer legitimate remote work.
 If you come across a work from home opportunity that appears to be questionable, someone in your network may be able to tell you if they have encountered the organization and how their experience went.

-Finding reputable home-based works starts with search queries.
+Finding reputable home-based work starts with search queries.
 Working remotely is a convenience offered by many jobs, but searching specifically for ‘work from home jobs’ sends a message to the search engine (and scammers) that working remotely is your primary concern.
 Scammers include these words in their job titles and postings because they are hoping that people will be so concerned with working at home that they will take any opportunity that comes their way.
 Try using search queries that target the nature of the work, not just the location.
 To do this, try diversifying the terms you use.
 Instead of “work from home,” try search terms like remote, telework, and telecommute.

 Trust your instincts.
 As an avid job seeker, you have reviewed dozens (perhaps hundreds) of job postings.
 You now have a trained eye when it comes to deciphering what is real vs. fake.
 This, coupled with your natural instincts that signal you when something is wrong, can help you to defend yourself against work from home scams.